kantarcise/Android-App-for-Object-Detection/README.md

 A basic MATLAB routine to access the frames from all the videos after download can be found [here.](https://github.com/kantarcise/Android-App-for-Object-Detection/blob/master/assets/ExtractFramesFromVideo.m)

-The results from two videos can be seen in the gifs below.
+The results from three videos can be seen in the gifs below.

 <p align="center">
   <img src="assets/car.gif">